 Colorado Springs Field Sobriety Test Lawyers

-In the prosecution of a DUI case, the Government will rely heavily upon the administration of Standardized Field Sobriety Tests, commonly referred to as "Roadsides."
+In the prosecution of a DUI case, the government will rely heavily upon the administration of standardized field sobriety tests, commonly referred to as “roadsides."
 Police officers utilize a battery of tests as part of their investigation to gather evidence that the driver is impaired by alcohol, drugs, or both.
-The U.S. National Highway Traffic Safety Administration (NHTSA) has set forth certain standardized tests known as Field Sobriety Tests to help police officers gauge a motorist's condition including their alertness, physical coordination, response time, and ability to follow directions.
+The U.S. National Highway Traffic Safety Administration (NHTSA) has set forth certain standardized tests to help police officers gauge a motorist's condition, including his alertness, physical coordination, response time, and ability to follow directions.

-The experienced Colorado Springs DUI defense attorneys at The Bussey Law Firm, P.C. understand how law enforcement officials administer these tests and use the results.
+It is important to know that, in Colorado, you don't have to agree to perform field sobriety tests.
+If you have been arrested on suspicion of DUI, do not make statements or discuss the details of the incident until you have an experienced Colorado Springs DUI defense attorney on your side.
+The Bussey Law Firm team has been challenging FSTs for years and continues to do so on a daily basis.
+We understand how law enforcement officials administer these tests and use the results.
+In fact, Tim Bussey is a certified NHTSA Field Sobriety Test Instructor.
 We will work diligently to protect your rights every step of the way and fight the charges against you.
 Contact us today at (719) 475-2555.

 Field Sobriety Tests are voluntary.
 Law enforcement cannot force you to attempt these tests.
-If you consent to field sobriety testing during a DUI investigation in Colorado Springs, you will likely be asked to do the following Standardized Field Sobriety Tests:
+If you consent to field sobriety testing during a DUI investigation in Colorado Springs, you will likely be asked to do the following tests:

 - Horizontal Gaze Nystagmus: This is an eye test where the police officer will follow your gaze to check if it is wavering.
 The officer will do so by holding up a stimulus, such as a finger or pencil about six inches from your nose.
 If the officer observes your eyes trembling or jerking while tracking the stimulus, you will fail the test.
 While the prosecution will contend that alcohol was the cause of the nystagmus, there are dozens of other causes.
 These causes include, but are not limited to, congenital conditions, inner ear problems, prescription medications, stress, allergies, change in vision prescription, cataract surgery, and/or sheer nervousness from being confronted by law enforcement.

-- One Leg Stand: The government will argue that the One Leg Stand measures your ability to maintain balance.
-You will be asked to place your hands at your side and extend one foot.
+- One Leg Stand: You will be asked to place your hands at your side and extend one foot.
 You may also be asked to simply stand erect for a period of time such as 15 seconds.
 You may or may not be able to remove your footwear.
 The test may or may not be on a level surface.
 The officer will observe to see if you are swaying, losing your balance, and/or placing your foot down.
-If the officer determines, in his opinion, that you were swaying or losing your balance you will fail.
+If the officer determines, in his opinion, that you were swaying or losing your balance, you will fail.

-- Walk and Turn: In this test, you will be asked to stand at attention, walk 9 steps touching heel to toe, pivot exactly as instructed and walk the same number of steps back.
-The "line" does may be an imaginary line.
-If you begin too early, step off the line (real or imaginary), lose your balance, in the officer's opinion, or lose count of the number of steps, you will fail this test.
+- Walk and Turn: In this test, you will be asked to stand at attention, walk nine steps touching heel to toe, pivot exactly as instructed, and walk the same number of steps back.
+The "line" may be an imaginary line.
+If you begin too early, step off the line (real or imaginary), lose your balance in the officer's opinion, or lose count of the number of steps, you will fail this test.

 - Verbal Skills: Law enforcement may request you perform tests aimed at assessing your speech such as counting backwards or reciting the alphabet.
 If you count incorrectly, sing the alphabet, recite the wrong letter, or the officer misunderstands your recitation, you may fail these tests.